abhishekjoshi007/Business_Build_AI/README.md

-# Build-a-Site AI
+# Business-Build-AI AI

-Build-a-Site AI is an automated website builder that leverages the power of AI to generate content and images for your website.
+Business-Build-AI AI is an automated website builder that leverages the power of AI to generate content and images for your website.
 The application uses OpenAI API for content creation and Stable Diffusion AI for image generation.
 The content is then added to prebuilt section templates and styled using TailwindCSS.
 The processed content is stored in an AWS S3 bucket which is made public.
 Users have the option to edit and update the content, and when saved, the site files are updated in the bucket.
 Users can also add a domain using Cloudflare.

 ## Features